ap036/cse15l-lab-reports/lab01.md

 1. ```cd``` with no argument
 ![Image](cd_no_arg.png)
-This is an error since the command to change directory cannot exceute without being given another directory to move to.
+This is not an error, as the command to change directory will just print the working directory if no argument is given.

 2. ```ls``` with no argument
 ![Image](ls_no_arg.png)